Brandon Copeland (wide receiver)

 Brandon Copeland (born March 31, 1986) is a former American and Arena football wide receiver.
 He began his football career in college at Bridgewater College for four seasons with the Eagles.

 In all four of his seasons with the Eagles, Copeland saw significant playing time.
 In both 2006 and 2007, Copeland played as a starter for the Eagles.
 After going undrafted in the 2008 NFL draft, the Cleveland Browns called Copeland in to attend the rookie Mini-camp.
 Following his camp in Cleveland, he would spend time in the 2008 season Arena Football League with the Philadelphia Soul and the Tri-Cities Fever AF2.
 In 2009, after failing to appear in an Arena Football League game, Copeland signed with the AF2's (Arena Football League 2) Tri-Cities Fever.
 He spent the remainder of the 2009 season with the Fever and totaled 41 passes for over 400 yards and 7 touchdowns in the last 5 games of the season.
 With great success with the Fever in 2009, Copeland was called back to participate with the team for the 2010 season.
 Copeland finished the 2010 IFL season as one of the elite 8 wide receivers in the league for reception and yards.
 Copeland is currently signed under contract with the Tulsa Talons of the Arena Football 1 league.

-Early years
+Early life

 He attended Walter Hines Page Senior High School in Greensboro, North Carolina.
 Throughout high school, Copeland played football, freshman basketball, and in track and field as a Sprint (running), long jumper and a triple jumper.